Alyetama/Force-Forward-Outlook/README.md

 # Force Forward Outlook

-For when your IT admin is blocking automatic email forwarding outside your organization, but you want to do it anyway.
+For when your IT admin is blocking automatic email forwarding from Outlook to addresses outside your organization, but you want to do it anyway.

 ## Requirements